-Tim Fater says that from the start he had decided to be aggressive in treating melanoma; at such a young age, he was determined to navigate what is always a significant disturbance in one’s life and live as close to normal as possible.
-“This might be the most frustrating part of the whole experience – the fact that skin cancer is, for the most part, very preventable.”
+In considering this battle, though, one shouldn’t confuse being positive with being passive.
+Tim says that from the start he had decided to be aggressive in treating the disease; at such a young age, he was determined to navigate what is always a significant disturbance in one’s life and live as close to normal as possible.